Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/brambl_query.md

 #### Description

-Create in index on transactions in the Genus database.
+Create an index on transactions in the Genus database.
 The index will allow transactions to be found quickly based on the contents of their data field.

 This returns as soon as the index is created.
 After the index is created, if the `populate` parameter is true then Genus